 Talisman Brolin is a commercial photographer who documents people, places and things.
 Born and bred in New York City, she comes from a family of artists, writers and educators.
-After studying Cultural Anthropology at Brown University she started as a photojournalist (NYDN + NY Times).
+Talisman studied Cultural Anthropology at Brown University and, deeply influenced by her grandmother, Industrial Designer Eva Zeisel, started working as a photojournalist (NYDN + NY Times).
 She now applies her "candidly curated" aesthetic to her personal, commercial and editorial clients.

 Fine Art Print pricing available upon request.